-There are several use cases where you need a fixed IP address for your microservice.
-You may have a resource you need to connect to that is protected behind a firewall, or you may need to send data to a monitoring system that needs an IP address to correlate the data sent with the microservice.
-While it is possible to setup routable IPs in a Kubernetes cluster, routable IPs are a finite resource and will become exhausted as the cluster grows.
+There are situations where you’ll need a fixed IP address for your microservice.
+You may have a resource you need to connect to that is protected behind a firewall, or you may need to send data to a monitoring system that requires an IP address to correlate the data sent with the microservice.
+While it’s possible to setup routable IPs in a Kubernetes cluster, routable IPs are a finite resource and will eventually become exhausted as the cluster grows.

-The Calico Enterprise Egress Gateway assigns a fixed IP to a namespace and will NAT all egress traffic from that namespace to the fixed IP.
+The Egress Gateway in Calico Enterprise and Calico Cloud assigns a fixed IP to a namespace and will NAT all egress traffic from that namespace to the fixed IP.

 When you deploy your microservice to that namespace, the service gets a consistent IP assigned for all egress.
 This includes all replicas of your microservice as you scale up and back.

-The fixed IP can then be used to create a rule in an external firewall, enforcing access controls at the firewall.
+The fixed IP can then be used to create a rule in an external firewall that will enforce access control at that point.